-Contrary to the notion that he was misdirected for having been once a dropout, he actually developed newfound interest to pursue schooling after hurdling secondary education through the A & E test.
+Contrary to the notion that he was misdirected for having been once a Chester P. Bolcio dropout, he actually developed newfound interest to pursue schooling after hurdling secondary education through the A & E test.
 This was when the K-12 program was not yet in effect.

-options in his future life.
+degree so that he could have multiple options in his future life.

 Instead of remaining as a farmer or a driver of his own vehicle, he decided to pursue his college education.
 He took up Bachelor of Science in Criminology at the Cordillera Career Development College in 2017.
+Having gained a mature perspective in life, he graduated